Simplify Payments with Stripe Checkout for Web and Mobile

 </form>

-This default script results in the following button:
+This default script generates the following button:

 Customizing The Form